The Big Family Picnic: The Aftermath

 Once again your aunt has brought a cauldron of potato salad with way too much eye-of-newt in it.
 It results in stomach cramps, vomiting, and explosive diarrhea.
 Also, your cousin grows a tail.

 Your aunt claims she had nothing to do with the locust swarm, but it seems like a bit of a coincidence that it happens every year.

 Another aunt accosts you because you told her daughter that if she ate a dragonfly she would turn into a dragon.

 Note: Have you ever eaten a dragonfly?
 You don’t know this isn’t true.

-As Memorial Day fades in your rear view window and July Fourth looms on your horizon, your only hope is that all the injuries–apart from some of the more radical skin grafts–heal before the next big family picnic.
+As the big family picnic passes and dissolves into repressed memories and a series of panic filled nightmares, your only hope is that all the injuries–apart from some of the more radical skin grafts–heal before the next big family picnic.

 Your family seems horrible.